hady-z14/Codeblock-IDE/README.md

 [Codeblock IDE](https://code.visualstudio.com) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.

-Codeblock IDE is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux on [Codeblock IDE Releases](https://github.com/hady-z14/Codeblock-IDE/releases/new).

 ## Feedback